BartleyR/deep-research-compare/README.md

 A majority voting system for comparing responses from multiple AI research assistants (ChatGPT, Claude, Perplexity, and Gemini).

 ## AI Note
 This code was created completely with a coding agent.
+Use it with that in mind.

 ## Features